 Contacts and more information:

 Residents are responsible for managing their fruit trees.
-If you are physically unable to pick your fruit and need assistance, or would like to volunteer with the Squamish Fruit Tree Program, please contact:
+If you are physically unable to pick your fruit and need assistance, please post on Squamish Food Swap and Share.

 To report wildlife, please call